tsurdilo/temporal-java-workshop/src/main/java/io/workshop/CHAPTER4.md

 2. Recovery / Fallback
 SAGA can be used to undo/recover **Successfull** previous actions.
    But how to recover / fallback from failed activities?
+   Answer use error handling and do what you need
+   For sample we use a generic method that could be useful

 * Code in package [c4s7](c4s7)